hepaestus/3d-printing/3d-printing-manifesto.md

 Despite all the frustration and difficulty I have a lot of fun printing all sorts of stuff for fun and profits.
 I have compiled the information here in an effort to help others who are interested in the 3d printing world.

-*Note: This page conaints affiliate links.*
+*Note: This page contains affiliate links.*

 ## Videos/People to watch
 - This is a pretty cool video on getting started with 3d printing